Advice on protecting your brand - Trademarking

 Some of the benefits of officially trade marking your brand name and logo include:

 The process is relatively straightforward unless you come up against objections.
-It’s simply a case of deciding which categories you would like to register your trademark in and sending a simple form to the UK trademark office via the online site.
-You can apply and get official guidance on the process directly from the government site here.
+It’s simply a case of deciding which categories you would like to register your trademark in and sending a simple form to the UK trademark office.

-- Seek legal advice if you are unsure if there is already another ‘confusingly similar’ trademark.
-Good quality, inexpensive advice is available to small businesses.
-I used and would recommend Laura from Lawbite
+Seek legal advice if you are unsure if there is already another ‘confusingly similar’ trademark.

-- Apply early, ideally as soon as you’ve decided your name and developed your logo (the trade marking process can take up to 2 years).
+Apply early, ideally as soon as you’ve decided your name and developed your logo.

-- Don’t immediately assume any challenge has weight - people will try their luck so don’t backdown too soon.
+Don’t immediately assume that objection has weight - people will try their luck so don’t backdown too soon.
 Do your own research and analysis and check their objection with a lawyer to see if it has any legs.

-- There is likely to be a compromise solution to any objection and most objectors will want to avoid going to tribunal.
-If you feel you have a case, stand your ground and try offering up a compromise (for example limiting the categories to avoid cross over) before backing down.
+There is likely to be a compromise solution to any objection and most objectors will want to avoid going to tribunal.
+If you feel you have a case, stand your ground and try offering up a compromise before backing down.